TestFlowKit/testflowkit/readme.md

     When the user goes to the "profile" page
-    And the user enters "{{user_name}}" into the "name" field And the user enters "{{user_email}}" into the "email" field Then the "name" field should contain "{{user_name}}"
+    And the user enters "{{user_name}}" into the "name" field And the user enters "{{user_email}}" into the "email" field And the user uploads the "profile_image" file into the "avatar" field Then the "name" field should contain "{{user_name}}" And the "avatar" field should contain the uploaded file
 ```

 ### 5. Run Tests